mfornos/awesome-microservices/README.md

 - [CoreOS](https://coreos.com/) - Open source lightweight operating system based on the Linux kernel and designed for providing infrastructure to clustered deployments.
 - [Docker](https://www.docker.com/) - Open platform for distributed applications for developers and sysadmins.
 - [Kubernetes](http://kubernetes.io/) - Open source orchestration system for Docker containers.
+- [Terraform](https://terraform.io/) - Terraform provides a common configuration to launch infrastructure, from physical and virtual servers to email and DNS providers.

 ## Real Life Stories